How to Reduce Your Belongings and Declutter Your Home

 The goal of the second pass is to revisit all the items you were unsure about (and even some of the items you initially decided to keep) and part with as many as you can.
 As you consider each item, ask yourself:

-Have I used/worn/needed this item in the last year?
+2. Have I used/worn/needed this item in the last year?

-Will I deeply regret parting with this item for sentimental reasons?
+4. Will I deeply regret parting with this item for sentimental reasons?

 If you’re answering “no,” to these questions, off it goes.

 It’s okay to let things sit in your piles for a few days before disposing, donating, or selling them — sometimes letting things go takes some getting used to.
-But I PROMISE you’ll feel empowered by this process; it’s hugely rewarding to shed the weight of all that clutter from your shoulders!
+But I PROMISE you’ll feel empowered by this process; it’s hugely rewarding to shed the weight of all that clutter from your home!

 Addressing the 3 bad reasons we hang onto stuff…